langfuse/langfuse-docs/pages/docs/integrations/inferable.md

 </Tab>
 <Tab>

-1. Follow [instructions](/docs/get-started/) on self-hosting or local setups
+1. Follow [instructions](/docs/get-started/) for self-hosting or local setups
 2. Copy API keys for your project

 </Tab>